Running a server

 tar cf placeholder.tar index.html _redirects

-git-pages -update-site problematic.site placeholder.tar
+git-pages -update-site problematic.site/.index placeholder.tar

 git-pages -freeze-domain problematic.site